sclarkHOU/Capstone/README.md

 I started with a decision tree to understand the relationship between features but due to my imbalanced data I transitioned to XGBoost for improved predictive power.
 Lastly I utilized logistic regression to interpret and quantify the impact of features.

-Because of the imbalance in my data I not only wanted to identify positive instances but wanted to minimize instances where my model predicted a customer will reorder organic products but they do not.
-Leading to incorrect allocation of resources towards customers who are not likely to reorder organic products.
-I also wanted to minimize instances where my model suggested a customer does not reorder organic products but they do.
-Leading to missed opportunities to promote organic products to customers who are actually interested in them.
+Because of the imbalance in my data I not only wanted to identify positive instances of customers reordering organic products but wanted to minimize instances where my model suggested a customer will reorder organic products but dont, leading to incorrect allocation of resources.
+I also to minimize instances where my model suggested a customer does not reorder organic products but they do, leading to missed promotional opportunities.

 In a pursuit to find a balance between these two instances I used an F1-Score as my metric.
+My XGBoost achieved an F1-Score of 84%

 - **Decision Tree**
   - Basline Model